practical-solutions/addressbook/README.md

 ## Issues / Ideas

 * Import and export CSV-Files
-* Integration into DokuWikis search
+* Integration into DokuWikis search should be configurable
 * Improve styling of the search box
-* Add print styles for contact cars and the index list
+* Add print styles for contact cards and the index list

-* übersetzungen
+* Improve index list showing specified amount of contacts with page flip

 ## Compatibility